 \subsubsection{Dataset Description}

-Experiments are conducted on two datasets, VETHDR-Nikon dataset and HDR-SICE dataset.
-Between them, the VETHDR-Nikon dataset is used to evaluate the performance of IMFs, and the HDR-SICE dataset is used to show the results of the MEF-based HDR stitching algorithm.
+Experiments are conducted on the VETHDR-Nikon dataset.
 The VETHDR-Nikon dataset is from \cite{dataset-chaobing}, collected by a Nikon 7200 camera.
 It consists of 495 pairs of images in 8-bit JPEG files format.
 Each pair consists of two full-resolution images, with long and short exposure times, respectively.
 The exposure time ratio and ISO are fixed as 8 and 800, during shooting respectively.
 All the images are resized to $1000 \times 1600$.
 Camera shaking, object movement are strictly controlled to ensure that only the illumination is changed.

-The HDR-SICE dataset is from \cite{HDR-dataset}, collected by 7 different models of cameras.
-It includes 589 sequences from indoor and outdoor scenes, containing a total number of 4, 413 multiexposure images.
-All the images are resized to $520 \times 1080$.
-The multiple sequences with EV shifted by $\pm(0.
-5, 0.
-7, 1.
-0, 2.
-0, 3.
-0)$ are well-aligned.
-In each image sequence, we first select three images with different exposures and then crop $520 \times 400$ size images from different positions of the three images as input.
-The size of the overlap area between the input adjacent images is $520 \times 60$.